 According to the Multiple Risk Factor Intervention Trial (MRFIT), smoking is one of the leading risk factors that can lead to end stage renal disease (ESRD).

-Some of the possible ways smoking is thought to harm kidneys are by:
+Here are some of the possible ways smoking is thought to harm kidneys:

 In addition to tobacco, smoking allows other toxins into the body.
 And according to the American Association of Kidney Patients (AAKP), studies have shown that smoking is harmful for the kidneys, and can cause kidney disease to progress and increases the risk for proteinuria (excessive amount of protein in the urine).

-Diabetes and high blood pressure are the two leading causes of chronic kidney disease.
-Studies have been done on people with diabetes and/or high blood pressure to find out if smoking adds to the risk of getting chronic kidney disease.
+Diabetes and high blood pressure are the two leading causes of CKD.
+Studies have found that people with diabetes and/or high blood pressure who smoke add to the risk of getting CKD.
 In both groups smoking increased the chances of getting renal disease.
-Smoking also made kidney disease occur at a faster rate.
-Stopping smoking was shown to be one of the most important things a person could do to help maintain kidney function.
+Smoking also accelerated the occurrence of kidney disease.
+Stopping smoking was shown to help a person maintain kidney function.

-Smoking causes heart disease.
-Kidney failure and dialysis also increase risks for heart disease.
-For chronic kidney disease patients who smoke, stopping may be the one most important thing they can do to slow the progression of both kidney and heart failure.
+For people with kidney disease who smoke, stopping may be the one most important thing they can do to slow the progression of both kidney and heart failure.

 For people who have had a kidney transplant and not stopped smoking, their chances of survival decrease due to the risk of cardiovascular problems.
 The best way to a successful transplant outcome is to stop smoking.